Post Doctoral Research Fellow within condensed matter theory

-The postdoc position has a duration of two years.
+The postdoc position has a duration of three years.

 QuSpin carries out research in theoretical as well as experimental fields.
 QuSpin’s principal goal is to describe, characterize, and develop recently identified quantum approaches to control electric and spin signals, conceptually different from those existing today.

 The Center of Excellence QuSpin is funded by the Research Council of Norway.
-QuSpin is managed by a Center Director and has four principal investigators.
+QuSpin is managed by a Center Director and has three principal investigators.
 See https://www.ntnu.edu/quspin.

-QuSpin currently has 9 professors/associate professors, 2 researchers, 27 PhD students and 7 postdoctoral researchers from 13 different nations working on various aspects of low-dissipation spintronics.
+QuSpin currently has 9 professors/associate professors, 2 senior researchers, 29 PhD students and 4 postdoctoral researchers from 10 different nations working on various aspects of low-dissipation spintronics.

 The candidate will develop models to control spin and other quantum entities in magnetic insulators, topological insulators, and superconductors.
-The Post Doctoral Research Fellow is free to work on any topic of interest to QuSpin.
+Theoretical descriptions of equilibrium as well as non-equilibrium phenomena will form part of the work of the Post Doctoral Research Fellow.
+The successful candidate is free to work on any topic of interest to QuSpin.
 Collaborations within the center are encouraged.

 Required selection criteria

-- A documented background in quantum transport and/or spintronicsother
+- A documented background in quantum transport and/or spintronics

 The position requires spoken and written fluency in the English language.
 Such evidence might be represented by the results from standard tests such as TOEFL, IELTS, Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).
 The candidate's language skills might also be assessed in a personal interview.